13 Zero-Cost Ways to Make Your Home Feel Fresh

 Because we're all short on time and money before the year's end, we know our wallets don't always follow our hearts' desires.
-This is why we came up with some fresh ways to update your décor without spending a dime or jeopardizing an entire weekend.
-Keep scrolling for our favorite hacks to make your home feel new again—for free.
+This is why we came up with some fresh home hacks to update your décor without spending a dime or jeopardizing an entire weekend.
+Keep scrolling for our favorite home hacks to make your home feel new again—for free.

 With a pen, a paper, and a little muscle, you can completely transform the flow of a room.
 Plan a completely new layout with your existing furniture: Move your sofa by the window, or move furniture away from the walls and closer together.
 Don't hesitate to bring accent furniture from other rooms or swap artwork from room to room.

 This only works with certain rugs, usually oriental ones, but here's a quick designer tip: Flipping your rug upside down will expose the textural weave and more muted colors of its flip side.
-So if you're growing a little tired or your rug, take a peek at what’s on the back and turn it around.
+So if you're growing a little tired of your rug, take a peek at what's on the back, and turn it around.

 Get out in the backyard, go for a walk, and find pretty branches to decorate with.
 Greenery adds life and sculptural elements.
 All you need is a standard florist's vase and some fresh water.